-If you want to know, other several cause and prevention of EDB file corruption then visit: https://www.mailsdaddy.com/blogs/causes-exchange-database-edb-corruption-prevention/
+If you want to know, other several causes and prevention of EDB file corruption then visit: https://www.mailsdaddy.com/blogs/causes-exchange-database-edb-corruption-prevention/

 There is one option where you do not require executing a single command.
 Running of command leads to several different kinds of errors or data loss if you do not do it properly and you need to be a technical expert.
 In addition, the Eeseutil tool does not always give quality results in all situations.
-Therefore, it always recommended following the method that is trustworthy to fix corrupt EDB and that is through third-party software.
+Therefore, it is always recommended to follow the method that is trustworthy to fix corrupt EDB and that is through MailsDaddy EDB to PST Converter software.